-One of the best things about having a motorhome or caravan holiday at Skelwith Fold is that you have the countryside on your doorstep.
+One of the best things about having a caravan or motorhome holiday at Skelwith Fold is that you have the countryside on your doorstep.
 Beautiful locations such as Ambleside, Hawkshead, Grasmere, Coniston and Grizedale are all within easy reach, meaning that you are spoilt for choice when it comes to exploring.
 But, by far the best way to explore the surrounding area is to do it using a bike.

 Whether you can bring your own bike, or are just planning to hire, cycling around the Lake District is a thoroughly rewarding experience with family and friends alike.
 Have a read below at the best locations you can cycle to from our caravan site, and the best route to use.
 Make sure to pack your cycle helmet and water bottle this summer!

 17-minute journey (one way)

 The easiest journey you can take on two wheels from Skelwith is to the town of Ambleside, which is under twenty minutes away and well worth a visit.
 Simply pick up the B5286 and A593 north, which should bring you easily into Ambleside.
 Located at the northern-most point of Windermere, you will be able to explore the town, which includes many well-known shops, as well as Beatrix Potter’s cottage.
 Afterwards, head down to Waterhead Pier and have lunch overlooking the great lake itself.